Fall/Spring 2022/23 and Summer 2023 Tuition

 Regular home practice is required, as the music will be challenging and rehearsals will focus on ensemble playing and interpretation of the written material.
 Students are strongly urged to work on difficult passages of their ensemble music with their private lesson teacher.

 Unexcused absences are not allowed from rehearsals, dress rehearsals, or concerts.
-Students are allowed one (1) excused absence for each of the three concert cycles.
+Students are allowed one (1) excused absence for each of the two concert cycles.
 Examples of commitments and circumstances which can be eligible as excused absences: district/regional/state music festivals and competitions, school concerts and dress rehearsals in which the student is performing, family emergencies, prolonged illness, observance of major religious holidays.
 Members of each ensemble are required to attend all dress rehearsals and concerts unless excused by the Director.
 At the discretion of the Director, students who miss a dress rehearsal may not be allowed to perform in the concert.

 Need-based scholarships are available for all of our programs.
 Scholarship applications are accepted and reviewed on a rolling basis.
 Please complete the scholarship application form before enrolling, and then wait for our award confirmation, which will include instructions on how to enroll.
 All information provided to us is strictly confidential.